How to Build the Right Influencer Marketing Campaign for Apps

 Choose Your Influencer(s) Carefully

-The right influencer for your brand will have to resonate with your target users, and also be able to deliver on the goals you’ve set.
+The right types of influencers for your brand will have to resonate with your target users, and also be able to deliver on the goals you’ve set.
 Here are some questions to ask yourself:

 - Which platforms are this influencer strongest on?